 For you – Movement brings energy to everyday life

-Only walking between your desk and the kitchen when working remotely.
-Having your shopping delivered to your doorstep and a robot vacuum do the cleaning.
-The irresistible temptation to lay down on the sofa and binge a series on a streaming service.
-Does this sound familiar?
-We have more and more leisure time, but we are physically less active than before.
+When you’re working remotely, is the only walking you do from your desk to the kitchen?
+Do you have your shopping delivered to your door or perhaps have a robot vacuum cleaner do the cleaning at home?
+Maybe you can’t resist the urge to lie on the sofa and binge a whole series on your favourite streaming service?
+Does any of this this sound familiar to you?
+These days, we have more and more leisure time, but we are physically less active than ever before.

 Adding physical activity to our daily lives often seems surprisingly difficult, even when we know that being active is good for us.
 Physical activity and fitness are incredibly important for human well-being, health and daily functioning.

-Even light exercise or physical activities throughout the day gives us more energy.
+Even a small amount of activity throughout the day gives us more energy.
 Start with small steps.
 Each one is a step in the right direction.

-The average Finn sits or lies down for more than nine hours a day while awake.
+The average Finns spends more than nine hours a day lying or sitting down while awake.

-Even daily exercise doesn’t fully compensate for the disadvantages of sitting and laying down for long periods of time.
-That’s why it’s important to have active breaks and find your own way of staying physically active throughout the day.
+However, even daily exercise cannot fully compensate for the negative effects of sitting and lying down for long periods of time.
+That’s why it is important to make sure you take active breaks and find your own way of staying physically active throughout the day.

 Being physically active throughout life